Esenin/adventofcode/README.md

 You will be able to see how my code is hopefully improving from one task to another.

 In this repo only my solutions are availible.
-To see problems' statements consider visiting: https://adventofcode.com/2018
+To see problem statements consider visiting: https://adventofcode.com/2018